Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 Microwaves of giga-Hertz frequency, like 2.5 GHz

-Dissipated spin molecular dynamics simulation
+Dissipation spin molecular dynamics simulation

   > Execution of a few 1,000,000 steps of $ Delta t= 0.001 $ ps